Madula55/hello-world/README.md

 # hello-world
-just another repository
+Hi, I'm Alex.
+Towards improving incremental learning of manipuator kinematics wiht inter-robot knowledge transfer.
-Hi, I'm Alex and I'm about to write a python code that do the simulation about knowledge between two robots
+I'm about to write a python code that do the simulation about knowledge transfer between two robots